 People who exploit SEO in the wrong way are called “Black hat SEO” artists and their practices should be avoided at all costs.
 That being said, let’s dwell deeper into SEO the right way and how we can start applying it to our businesses immediately!

-As mentioned earlier, one-page SEO optimization deals with the things you can edit on your own website to make your web content more likeable by Google.
+As mentioned earlier, on-page SEO optimization deals with the things you can edit on your own website to make your web content more likable by Google.

 The first thing you must know is keywords.
 In short, every page should have about 2-5% keywords density.
 So sprinkle your keywords where it’s due but don’t overdo it.

 For total optimization, keywords or key phrases should be present in the titles of blog posts, the first sentence of the first paragraph, and also at least once in the body.

 Keywords should also be bolded or italicized every now and then.
 Links should be worded with anchor text links (keywords and phrases).